George Sutherland-Leveson-Gower, 3rd Duke of Sutherland: Personal life

+The Shrew Tamed by Edwin Landseer, showing Gilbert and purchased by the Duke.

 Sutherland was estranged from his wife Anne for many years before her death in November 1888.
-Less than four months after her death, Sutherland married, on 4 March 1889, Mary Caroline (née Michell) Blair, with the Bishop of Florida, Edwin Garner Weed, officiating. causing a scandal as the conventional minimum period between the death of a spouse and remarriage being one year.
-Mary was the daughter of Rev. Richard Michell, DD, and the widow of Captain Arthur Kindersley Blair, formerly of the 71st Highland Light Infantry.
-Blair had resigned his commission in the Highlanders in 1861 and worked as a land agent and business manager for Sutherland; Mrs. Blair became Sutherland's mistress, and although Blair's death in 1883 was officially recorded as accidental, there was considerable speculation, at the time and later, that it may have been suicide or even murder.
+Whilst she was still alive he had relationships with artists' model Annie Gilbert and with Mary Caroline (née Michell) Blair, daughter of Rev. Richard Michell, DD and wife of Captain Arthur Kindersley Blair of the 71st Highland Light Infantry.

+In 1861 Blair resigned his commission in the Highlanders and became a land agent and business manager for Sutherland, with his wife becoming Sutherland's mistress.
+Although Blair's death in 1883 was officially recorded as accidental, there was considerable speculation, at the time and later, that it may have been suicide or even murder.
+On 4 March 1889, less than four months after Anne's death, Sutherland and Mary married, with the Bishop of Florida, Edwin Garner Weed, officiating.
+This caused another scandal as the conventional minimum period between the death of a spouse and remarriage was one year.

 The 3rd Duke of Sutherland died, aged sixty-three, at Dunrobin Castle, and was buried on 29 September 1892 at Trentham in Staffordshire.
 He was succeeded in his titles by his eldest surviving son, Cromartie.
 Their second, Francis, had succeeded to his wife's titles as the 2nd Earl of Cromartie upon her death in 1888.

 Estate

 He owned nearly 1,000,000 acres, with most holdings in Sutherland in addition to 17,000 acres in Salop and 12,000 in Stafford.

 Shortly before his death, Sutherland effectively disinherited his natural heirs and tried to leave all his money to his second wife, who was later found guilty of destroying documents and was imprisoned for six weeks.
 The family later made a substantial settlement in her favour, enabling her to build Carbisdale Castle between 1906 and 1917.
 Prior to this, she had resided at Sutherland Grange at Dedworth adjoining Windsor in Berkshire.
-Sutherland's widow, known as Duchess Blair, married thirdly on 12 November 1896 (sep 1904) as his second wife Sir Albert Kaye Rollit (1842–1922), MP for Islington South.
+Sutherland's widow, known as Duchess Blair or the Dowager Duchess of Sutherland, married thirdly on 12 November 1896 (sep 1904) as his second wife Sir Albert Kaye Rollit (1842–1922), MP for Islington South.
 She enjoyed an income of £100,000 until her death according to one source.